dariaob/fetch/README.md

 # fetch

 Simple JS page.
-Uses Ajax requests for parsing JSON data and show it on HTML
+Ajax requests parse JSON data that is shown in HTML page